jundalisay/superblist/content/en/research/descartes/world/chapter-09b.md

 ---
 heading: "Chapter 9b"
-title: "The Origin and the Course of Comets"
+title: "The Origin of the Planets and Comets"
 weight: 21
 image: "/covers/world.jpg"
 description: "There are a few comets in the aethereal world compared to the number of heliospheres. "